Engineering, Ph.D.

 The School of Science and Engineering offers graduate fellowship awards and assistantships each year.
 Assistantships provide tuition, stipend and health insurance.
 There are also many opportunities for students to receive funding through external research grants that are managed by individual faculty.

-1. Graduates will be able to apply knowledge of advanced concepts and analytical skills within engineering that enhances or adds to the scientific consensus.
+1. Graduates will be able to apply knowledge of advanced concepts and analytical skills within engineering that enhance or add to the scientific consensus.

 2. Graduates will be able to communicate clearly and creatively a mastery of topics required to solve complex engineering problems through peer-reviewed research and oral presentations.